ashish-augustine/react-tree-component/README.md

 While working on this project, the choice of libraries which I had was

-React dnd
+React dnd<br />
-React beautiful dnd
+React beautiful dnd <br />
-RC-Tree Library
+RC-Tree Library<br />
-React D3 Tree Component
+React D3 Tree Component<br />
-React Material UI (MUI)
+React Material UI (MUI)<br />
-React Arborist Library
+React Arborist Library<br />

-Amongst those, I have chosen React Arborist Library, because
+Amongst those, I have chosen React Arborist Library, because<br />

-This library provides all the common features expected in a tree.
+This library provides all the common features expected in a tree. <br />
-You can select one or many nodes to drag and drop into new positions, Open and close folders,
+You can select one or many nodes to drag and drop into new positions,<br />
+Open and close folders, <br />
-Render an inline form for renaming,
+Render an inline form for renaming, <br />
-Efficiently show thousands of items, and
+Efficiently show thousands of items, and <br />
 Provide your own node renderer to control the style.